metin95yildiz/weather-app-react/README.md

 This is Weather App.
 It is searching and city for weather details.
 [OpenWeatherMap Weather API](https://openweathermap.org/) was used for fetching city's latitude, longitude and weather details.

 Firstly, the city is searched.
-The weather information are retrieved with he latitude and longitude of the existing city.
+The weather information are retrieved with latitude and longitude of the existing city.

 ## Used Dependencies